dbstein/fast_splines/README.md

 out = interper(xo, yo)
 ```

-Only constant extrapolation and odd valued k=1,3,5 are supported.
+Only constant extrapolation and odd valued k=1, 3, 5 are supported, and both xv and yv must be equispaced (at least for now...).

 ## Performance